-Exchange must have a user for each Connection user that you are configuring.
+Exchange must have a user for each Unity Connection user that you are configuring.

-To Configure Users for the External Services
+To Configure Users for the External Services in Cisco Unity Connection

-- Step 1 In Cisco Unity Connection Administration, expand Users, then click Users. - Step 2 On the Search Users page, click the alias of a user. - Step 3 On the Edit User Basics page, on the Edit menu, click External Service Accounts. - Step 4 On the External Service Accounts page, click Add New. - Step 5 On the New External Service Accounts page, in the External Service field, click the display name of the applicable external service that you created in the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access" section on page 40-15. - Step 6 In the Email Address field, enter the email address for the user. - Step 7 In the Login Type field, click the applicable option: - Use Connection Alias-This option is useful when the User ID setting in Exchange 2003 is the same as the Connection user alias.
-Connection will log on the user with the Connection user alias. - Use User ID Provided Below-Enter the User ID setting from Exchange 2003 (useful when the User ID setting is different from the Connection user alias).
-Connection will log on the user with the setting in this field. - Step 8 (Only when the Use User ID Provided Below option is selected in Step 7) In the User ID field, enter the User ID setting from Exchange. - Step 9 Under Service Capabilities, check the User Access to Email in Third-Party Message Store check box. - Step 10 Click Save. - Step 11 To check the Exchange configuration for the user, click Test.
-The Task Execution Results window appears with the test results. - If any part of the test fails, verify the configuration for Exchange, Cisco Unity Connection, and the user. - Step 12 Repeat Step 2 through Step 11 for all remaining users.
+- Step 1 In Cisco Unity Connection Administration, expand Users, then select Users. - Step 2 On the Search Users page, select the alias of a user. - Step 3 On the Edit User Basics page, on the Edit menu, select External Service Accounts. - Step 4 On the External Service Accounts page, select Add New. - Step 5 On the New External Service Accounts page, in the External Service field, select the display name of the applicable external service that you created in the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access in Cisco Unity Connection" section on page 42-16. - Step 6 In the Email Address field, enter the email address for the user. - Step 7 In the Sign-In Type field, select the applicable option: - Use Unity Connection Alias-This option is useful when the User ID setting in Exchange 2003 is the same as the Unity Connection user alias.
+Unity Connection will sign in the user with the Unity Connection user alias. - Use User ID Provided Below-Enter the User ID setting from Exchange 2003 (useful when the User ID setting is different from the Unity Connection user alias).
+Unity Connection will sign in the user with the setting in this field. - Step 8 (Only when the Use User ID Provided Below option is selected in Step 7) In the User ID field, enter the User ID setting from Exchange. - Step 9 Under Service Capabilities, check the User Access to Email in Third-Party Message Store check box. - Step 10 Select Save. - Step 11 To check the Exchange configuration for the user, select Test.
+The Task Execution Results window appears with the test results.

+If any part of the test fails, verify the configuration for Exchange, Cisco Unity Connection, and the user.

+Step 12 Repeat Step 2 through Step 11 for all remaining users.